County Borough of Leeds: Municipal borough (1836–1889)

 In 1833 the Whig Government of Lord Grey began enquiries into the government of the various boroughs in England and Wales, with a view to reforming their constitutions and methods of election.
-Following the recommendations of a Royal Commission, legislation was enacted as the Municipal Corporations Act 1835.
+Following the recommendations of a royal commission, legislation was enacted as the Municipal Corporations Act 1835.

 Leeds was among the 178 boroughs reformed by the act, becoming the "Municipal Borough of Leeds".
 The reformed borough was initially unchanged in area, and was divided into 12 wards, with a town council of 16 aldermen and 48 councillors, headed by a mayor.
 Each ward was represented by either three or six directly elected councillors.
 One third of the councillors retired annually.
 Aldermen were additional members of the council, there being one alderman for every three councillors: they had a six-year term of office, with half of the aldermanic bench elected by the council itself every three years.

 It was originally envisaged that the first elections would be held on 1 November 1835, with the reformed town councils holding their first meetings on 9 November following.
 However, the process of dividing the boroughs into wards and preparing the burgess roll or electoral register was a lengthy one, and an Order in Council was made delaying the first elections to 26 December, with the new boroughs coming into formal existence on 1 January 1836.

 An early focus of the new authority was on policing and crime, with construction of a new borough prison begun in 1842.
-The Leeds Improvement Act of 1842 gave the council further powers over markets, streets, street lighting, sewerage, building regulations, public cleansing and smoke regulation in the rapidly growing industrial city.
+The Leeds Improvement Act 1842 (5 & 6 Vict. c. civ) gave the council further powers over markets, streets, street lighting, sewerage, building regulations, public cleansing and smoke regulation in the rapidly growing industrial city.

 In 1881 the wards were redrawn, so that the borough comprised sixteen wards.
 The size of the town council remained the same, however, with each new ward returning one alderman and three councillors.